MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/general-ledger.md

 #### Chart of accounts reports

->   A General Ledger report type from which report options can be created for an
->   Accounts List, Posting Accounts List, Unit

->   Accounts List, Fixed Allocation Accounts List, Variable Allocation Accounts
->   List, and Category List.
+>   A General Ledger report type from which report options can be created for an Accounts List, Posting Accounts List, Unit Accounts List, Fixed Allocation Accounts List, Variable Allocation Accounts List, and Category List.

 #### Clearing transaction

->   Transaction used to transfer the balance of an account to another account
->   without deleting the account.
-Clearing transactions are also useful when
->   accounts are obsolete, but can’t be deleted because they have current-year
->   activity that should appear on the financial statements.
+>   Transaction used to transfer the balance of an account to another account without deleting the account.
+Clearing transactions are also useful when accounts are obsolete, but can’t be deleted because they have current-year activity that should appear on the financial statements.

 #### Closing entries

->   Entries made to close and clear temporary accounts, such as an Income
->   Summary account.
-The effect of a closing entry is a net increase or a net
->   decrease to the Retained Earnings account.
+>   Entries made to close and clear temporary accounts, such as an Income Summary account.
+The effect of a closing entry is a net increase or a net decrease to the Retained Earnings account.

 #### Comma-delimited fields

->   A standard ASCII, or character, file format used when exporting a report so
->   that it can be read by programs that use this format.
+>   A standard ASCII, or character, file format used when exporting a report so that it can be read by programs that use this format.

 #### Cross-reference reports

->   A General Ledger report type from which report options can be created for
->   cross reference reports by source document, audit trail code, or journal
->   entry number.
-The cross-reference reports are used to trace the audit trail
->   of a company's transaction activity.
+>   A General Ledger report type from which report options can be created for cross reference reports by source document, audit trail code, or journal entry number.
+The cross-reference reports are used to trace the audit trail of a company's transaction activity.

 #### Currency symbol

 >   The symbol that has been selected to designate currency amounts on reports.
->   Most information about how currency amounts are displayed can be specified
->   in the operating system documentation.
+Most information about how currency amounts are displayed can be specified in the operating system documentation.

 #### Default value

->   A value that is displayed in a window automatically, and that will be used
->   unless a different value is entered.
+>   A value that is displayed in a window automatically, and that will be used unless a different value is entered.

-**G L O S S A R Y**

 #### Deferral

 >   Delaying the recognition of revenue or expense.
-Usually, deferred revenue or
->   expense is recognized at specific intervals over a period of time.
-For
->   example, a customer may make a single payment for a yearly service contract,
->   and a portion of the revenue is recognized each month.
+Usually, deferred revenue or expense is recognized at specific intervals over a period of time.
+For example, a customer may make a single payment for a yearly service contract, and a portion of the revenue is recognized each month.

 #### Department

 >   A business division that incurs costs and/or generates revenue.
-In General
->   Ledger, an account segment can be used to identify a department or division
->   of a business.
+In General Ledger, an account segment can be used to identify a department or division of a business.

 #### Detailed report